unknownhad/Himanshu-Home/content/posts/29-11-2025-how-i-found-europa-eu-compromise.md

 	and did not just scroll past

 You don’t need a zero-day to be helpful.
-If you notice weird redirects, unexpected search results, or strange behavior on big domains:
+If you notice weird redirects, unexpected search results or strange behavior on big domains:

 	take screenshots
 	collect URLs